sandervoerman/channels/README.md

 asyncio.run(main())
 ```

-In this example, `channels.create` is called to create the channels,
+ * `channels.create()` creates a new channel.
+It returns a tuple of two
+   asynchronous generators.
-while `channels.open` is used to handle startup and cleanup of the
+ * `channels.open()` handles startup and cleanup of the second generator
-reverse generators.

-The context managers returned by `channels.open` start the generators.
+   of each channel.
+It returns a context manager that starts and closes
+   the generator.
-Each generator waits until its counterpart is started by the `async for`
+ * Each generator waits until its counterpart is started by the
-loop at the other end of the channel.
+   `async for` loop at the other end of the channel.

-When control flows out of the `async with` block, the context managers
+ * When control flows out of the `async with` block, the context
-close the reverse generators, and each reverse generator schedules its
+   managers close the reverse generators, and each reverse generator
-counterpart at the `async for` end of the channel to raise
+   schedules its counterpart at the `async for` end of the channel to
-a `StopAsyncIteration` exception.
+   raise a `StopAsyncIteration` exception.

 ## Features